IAmRC1/vue-firebase-crud-app/README.md

 - [x] Added no data image
+- [x] Added single event delete
+- [x] Added Delete All button
+- [ ] Update the event from event-detail page
 - [ ] Modify the database so as to recieve real time updates
-- [ ] Update the event from event-detail page

 # event-management-vue-firebase